-When beginning your dental office build out construction or remodeling process, it’s important to take steps towards energy conservation.
+When beginning your dental office construction or remodeling process, it’s important to take steps towards energy conservation.
 Designing your dental office to be energy efficient can help you save money and create a greener office space in the long run.

 Keys to Becoming Energy Efficient

 - Turn Off Lights and Electronics When Not In Use

 - Switch To LED Lighting

 - Energy Management Automation

 - Measure Your Consumption and Track Your Progress

 1. Turn Off Lights and Electronics When Not In Use

 If you’re after energy efficiency in your dental office construction or office build out, this is the simplest step to take.
 You probably forget to turn off lights, or put computers in energy saving mode when you’re not using them.
 Developing a habit of turning off lights and electronics when they are not in use can actually be huge in creating an energy efficient office.

 According to Energy Star, 10 to 40% of lighting costs in your office can be reduced simply by turning off lights.
 Energy costs are also reduced when electronics are put in energy saving mode, and then turned off at the end of the work day.
 Building these simple habits are an easy step in improving energy efficiency in your dental office.